jointogetherhq/jointogether.online/_posts/2026-02-10-is-your-join-form-ready-for-the-employment-rights-act.markdown

 Part of the [Employment Rights Act 2025](https://www.legislation.gov.uk/ukpga/2025/36/contents) will come into force on 18 February 2026, strengthening trade unions’ ability to organise, gain recognition, and represent workers in the workplace.
 In this post we'll look at how the provisions impact online joining for unions.
+Note that none of this is legal advice, do read the legislation and decide on the appropriate changes for your union.

 ## Automatic Political Fund opt-in